Biogs.com

 Horowitz's mother was an interesting character too - she gave him a human skull for his 13th birthday.
 Perhaps it is not surprising that much of Anthony Horowitz's work deals with the macabre!

-Although he has written episodes of succesful TV series like Midsomer Murders and a whole television series, Foyle's War, Anthony Horowitz is probably even better known for his books, which include the Alex Rider books, whose hero is a fourteen-year-old spy for Britain's MI6.
+Although he has written episodes of successful TV series like Poirot, Midsomer Murders (of which he wrote 7 episodes featuring 19 murders!) and a whole television series, Foyle's War, Anthony Horowitz is probably even better known for his books, which include the Alex Rider books, whose hero is a fourteen-year-old spy for Britain's MI6.

 The producer of Foyle's War is Anthony Horowitz's wife, Jill Green.